lorocks/beginner_tutorials/README.md

 # Part3_Release: tf2_unitTests_bagFiles
 This part contains a tf2 implementation where static frames are being published.
+Unit tests are written to perform Level 2 unit tests and a ros2 bag record method has been implemented

 ## Verify tf2 Results
 ```bash